cyrilchim/Adaptive-Gibbs-Sampler/README.md

 ### How to write custom densities

 Detailed guide on writing user-defined densities is described in [write_custom_density.md](../master/man/write_custom_density.md).
-One could provide an R-defined density, say,
+In short, one could provide an R-defined density, say,
 ```R
 example_logdensity<-function(x)
 {